-According to Salary.com, a Licensed Professional Counselor working in Cambridge, MA makes a median average of $40,798 per year.
-In a city where rent for a small apartment runs north of 2K a month, that’s beyond bleak.
+According to Salary.com, a Licensed Professional Counselor (or ‘Family Counselor’) working in Cambridge, MA makes a median average of $43,144 per year.
+A Substance Abuse Counselor (or ‘Chemical Dependency Counselor’) makes an average of $57,411.

 Money in Private Practice

 As counselors, we loathe to discuss money–we want to focus on patient care.
 However, money is a necessary part of keeping the practice doors open.
 The fact is, you can’t help anyone if you’re out of business, and a counseling practice is precisely that—a business.
 Hence, in this column we’re going to look at the financial aspects of running a viable counseling business/practice.

 Note: the following numbers are estimates for a solo-practitioner in private practice.
 You’ll need to adjust expenses, client fees, and volumes based on your practice goals and the costs of your area.
 I’ve tried to be conservative when referencing revenues, and liberal when listing expenses.

 Client fees vary depending on the location of your practice, and the payer(s) you work with.
 For example, in Oregon a masters-level clinician accepting 3rd party insurance payments (for example, a combination of Anthem, United Healthcare, and Cigna) might earn $99 for a diagnostic evaluation (90791).
 Ongoing appointments for individual or family psychotherapy (90834/90837/90847) might pay around $70.

 For now, let’s estimate that all your clients pay for services with insurance, and your average fee for a 45-minute session is $75.